cebastian707/MTS/README.md

 This project is a Turing machine that has one and two tape turing machine.
 It is inspired by https://morphett.info/turing/turing.html#LoadMenu and uses his UI.
 This code uses react as the frame work as a way to modernize the code.
+You can either choose between doing a one tape turing machine or using a two tape turing machine.